 5. Motivate your Employees

 6. Empower your Employees

 7. Involve Employees as Equal Members of your Team

 Employees work together to achieve organizational goals.
-To meet these goals employees should be respected and involved in all aspects of decision making and planning.
+To meet these goals, employees should be respected and involved in all aspects of decision-making and planning.
 Involvement increases employee morale, commitment, and awareness in the workplace.
-When you work together you get a sense of purpose and a common goal to work and cut the unhealthy conflict and competition.
+When you work together, you get a sense of purpose and a common goal to work and cut the unhealthy conflict and competition.

 8. Show Care to your Employees

 No matter wherever you go or how diverse people you meet, one common thread you would find among them is their need for care.
-And here your employees are no different.
+And here, your employees are no different.
 Listen to them intently.
 Help them grow their skills.
 Keep an empathetic approach towards them.
-Also, discuss and help solve a task they are struggling on.
+Also, discuss and help solve a task they are struggling with.
 Small gestures like these are always noticed and also helps in improving morale and attitude.